dbbs-lab/bsb-core/docs/getting-started/guide_simulation.rst

           )
         )

-In this case the synapse model needs ``weight`` and ``delay`` parameters that are set to 100 and 1, rispectively.
+For this model, the synapse model needs ``weight`` and ``delay`` parameters that are set to 100 and 1 ms, respectively.

 Devices
 -------

-In the devices block, include all interfaces you wish to use for interacting with the network, referencing devices typically used in experiments, such as stimulators and measurement instruments.
+In the :guilabel:`devices` block, include all interfaces you wish to use for interacting with the network.
+These devices corresponds typically to stimulators and measurement instruments.

 .. tab-set-code::